Michael Lynch (professor): Career

-From 1971 to 1990, Lynch taught in the Department of English at the University of Toronto at both the main and Erindale College campuses.
 After coming out as a gay man in 1973, Lynch was a writer and a contributing editor for The Body Politic.

-In 1974, he taught the first gay studies course offered at a Canadian university, through the University of Toronto's School of Continuing Education.
+From 1971 to 1990, Lynch taught in the Department of English at the University of Toronto.
+Initially a professor at St. Michael's College, he taught the first gay studies course offered at a Canadian university in 1974, through the University of Toronto's School of Continuing Education.
+Following public controversy around the course, St. Michael's College asked him to stop teaching the course and to stop making public statements about homosexuality.
+Faced with a difficult decision, he transferred to Erindale College to continue his advocacy at the university.

 He was a founding member of the Toronto chapters of Gay Alliance Toward Equality and the Gay Academic Union, and a founding member of Gay Fathers Toronto.
 In 1980, he convened the first academic conference on the topic of Walt Whitman's 1880 visit to London, Ontario.
 He helped found the Toronto Centre for Lesbian and Gay Studies (now the Mark S. Bonham Centre for Sexual Diversity Studies), which continues to offer an annual academic grant in his name.

 He published a collection of poetry, These Waves of Dying Friends, in 1989.

 At the time of his death, he had an unfinished gay studies manuscript, The Age of Adhesiveness: From Friendship to Homosexuality, in development.
 The book was an expansion of an earlier academic paper, for which he won Crompton-Noll Award from the Lesbian and Gay Caucus of the Modern Languages Association in 1981.
 He also served as the editor of the Lesbian and Gay Caucus's Gay Studies Newsletter.